All Episodes

 And we're going after him to hold him accountable for the voters of Pennsylvania.

-Um from what we can tell in the research that we've done, I can't find a single instance where this guy had a real job in his life.
+The thing that he seems to project this working guy image, from what we can tell and the research that we've done, I can't find a single instance where this guy had a real job in his life.

-He walks around in a hoodie and he shows off his tattoos and he tries to look like the average blue-collar working guy, uh, and he's anything but um not only did he not have a real job and was taken care of by his parents till he's fifty, uh, his house that he owns he bought for a dollar from his sister, so even his house he didn't work for or pay for.
+And he's anything but not only did he not have a real job and was taken care of by his parents until he's 50, his house that he owns, he bought for a dollar from his sister.

-Uh, and then, you know, the only thing he seems to want to talk about are things that are superfluous and meaningless.
+And then, you know, the only thing he seems to want to talk about are things that are superfluous and meaningless.

 He's not talking about the 40-year high of inflation.

-He's not talking about the highest gas prices we've seen in our lifetime and and ever for that matter.
+He's not talking about the highest gas prices we've seen in our lifetime and ever for that matter.

-And Sean, his refusal to debate, or at least offer only vague opportunities and possibilities of debate in the future, distant future, is unprecedented in Pennsylvania.
+And Sean, his refusal to debate or at least offer only vague opportunities and possibilities of debate in the future, distant future, is unprecedented in Pennsylvania.

-Think about that, 36 years, has participated in a debate.
+Every U.S. Senate candidate for the last 36 years, think about that, 36 years has participated in a debate.

 And he thinks he doesn't have to do that because he's already said he wants to stay on Twitter.